Rhinoplasty

 The Benefits of a Rhinoplasty with Dr. Thomassen

-Dr. Thomassen will perform a thorough evaluation of your concerns and anatomy, and using digital imaging, plan out the right procedure for you.
-Dr. Thomassen offers the most current procedures tailored to your goals.
+Dr. Thomassen will perform a thorough evaluation of your concerns and anatomy.
+Using digital imaging he will plan out the right procedure for you.
+He offers the most current procedures tailored to your goals.
 We perform this surgery in the privacy of our Office Surgical Center.
 We also value a quick recovery and long-lasting results.
 Dr. Thomassen will find the combination of treatments that will reach these goals.

 Good candidates for a rhinoplasty are healthy adult men and women of any age that are concerned about the appearance of their nose.
-This may be coupled with functional concerns like chronic breathing obstruction so both issues can be treated at one time.
+This is coupled with functional concerns like chronic breathing obstruction so both issues can be treated at one time.

 For adolescents, facial growth should be completed before any surgery is performed.
 This happens in the mid-to-late teens, at age 16 for girls and age 17 for boys.